patrickratzow/DomainFixture/README.md

-## **This is just an initial dirty prototype to test the concept!
-It will be rewritten later to make greater use of C# Source Generators, and to incorporate a lot more features**
+## **This is just an initial MVP prototype to test the concept!
+The non prototype can be found on the development branch*

 # DomainFixture
 C# fixture library for creating domain entities & value objects in valid/invalid states.